-randogp 14 hours ago
+randogp a year ago

 The EU publishes monthly bulletins around DNA surveillance programs.
 "The bulletin summarise the reported results and findings from European national wastewater surveillance programmes.
 It also informs about the local surveillance projects and non-EU countries participating as observers" https://wastewater-observatory.jrc.ec.europa.eu/#/bulletin

-eskathos 15 hours ago
+eskathos a year ago

 The danish government has been doing that for a while, with open data available per region: https://en.ssi.dk/surveillance-and-preparedness/surveillance...